bookofproofs/bookofproofs.github.io/_sources/branches/algebra/subset-of-powers-is-a-submonoid.md

 contributors: bookofproofs

 ---
-As an example of a substructure, we show that the consecutive performance of the binary operation `$"\ast"$` on the same element creates a substructure in a monoid.
+As an example of a substructure, we show that the consecutive performance of the binary operation "`$\ast$`" on the same element creates a substructure in a monoid.

 ---